cmcntsh/LitSearchAIResources/README.md

 ## Literature Summary

 * Scispace https://typeset.io/
+  * You can enter a general research question and get a list of articles with short article summaries.
   * How to Find Scientific Literature Faster with SciSpace Literature Review Tool (14 min) https://www.youtube.com/watch?v=9AGZ5MvGVzg
 * Use Bing Chat in Edge Browser
   * This tool can summarize articles and web pages that have been opened in the Edge browser.